 There are dozens of tools available that can help manage your social media campaign and compare your performance to competitors.
 Each one offers their own unique set of features and benefits, so it’s best to research several and pick the one that provides the features most closely aligned with your needs.
 Some of our favorites include:

 SEMrush – SEMrush provides a suite of tools for analyzing your own performance and your competitors.
 You can track your company’s social media performance, research your competitors, and compare aspects such as engagement, activity, and more.
-And if you are unsure who your competition is, SEMrush can help you identify those by looking at your site’s top keywords and comparing your performance other companies.
+And if you are unsure who your competition is, SEMrush can help you identify those by looking at your site’s top keywords and comparing your performance to other companies.

 Sproutsocial – Sproutsocial allows you to monitor and manage multiple social media accounts, tracking things such as engagement, individual post performance, and demographic data.
 They also offer a Twitter Comparison Report that compares your influence against your competition.